Laser Material Processing

 Soldering methods are used for joining parts while limiting the required heating.
 In contrast to welding, they are based on melting not the parts to be joined, but some soldering agent (solder), which forms a solid connection of the parts when re-solidifying.

 With moderately focused laser beams (spot diameter well below 1 mm), very controlled heating can be achieved, so that soldering of very fine structures is possible.
-That is used for attaching mainsprings in mechanical watches, and in many other areas of fine machining.
+That is used for attaching mainsprings in mechanical watches, and in many other areas with fine mechanical parts.

 Laser soldering is also very important in micro-electronics, where it is used mostly for making electrical contacts.